jimmywengzj/SERE-Projet/report.md

 ```

 ## Dissect the code
-The easy part is done, now we have to read and understand the code to progress.
+Having completed the easier part, we now need to read and understand the code to progress.

 ### Some return functions
 ```js
 evalstring = '';